AREA4-Brunch/GoldenView/documentation/database/development/sql_and_nosql/README.md

 AssetTransactions are entirely stored in nosql.
 PricePrediction is a nosql table ???
 BindedByContract can be nosql table or embedded into trade request.
+Techincal Support Request should be in nosql, Msg, Name, Email, Status